yifanwu0909/Interview-Prep/ML_Questions.md

 - **Feature Importance**: Evaluate the importance of different features in the model to gain insights and potentially refine the feature set.

 ### 6. Model Evaluation
 - **Performance Metrics**: Due to class imbalance, accuracy is not a reliable metric.
-Focus on precision, recall, F1-score, ROC-AUC, and precision-recall curves.
+Focus on $\color{red}{\textsf{precision, recall, F1-score, ROC-AUC, and precision-recall curves.}}$
-- **Threshold Tuning**: Adjust the decision threshold to balance false positives and false negatives according to business objectives.
+- **Threshold Tuning**: Adjust the decision threshold to balance false positives and false negatives according to business objectives. $\color{red}{\textsf{Balancing precision and recall to optimize model performance}}$, recognizing the trade-offs between detecting as many frauds as possible (recall) and ensuring high confidence in fraud predictions (precision).

 ### 7. Deployment
 - **Integration**: Integrate the model into the bank's transaction processing system to flag or block fraudulent transactions in real-time.